 Hi folks!
 I'm your professor for Twelve Bars from Freedom.
 This year will be my 20th year as a professor.
 I've taught at the University of Oregon, at Binghamton University (part of the State University of New York system), and at the Elmira Maximum Security Correctional Institution for Men (both in Upstate New York).
 I was born in Billings, MT, but grew up and attended school in Oregon all the way through college.
 That said, I've lived all over the place, including study abroad in Mexico, Quebec, and London.
 I created your ES 352 class from scratch years ago, but it's based on classes I've taught my whole career and grew out of my dissertation research in the 1990s.
 You'll find out that I care a lot about the subject matter.

 That said, I also love music, so I'm psyched about connecting ES 352 with History of the Blues.
-I went to college on a piano performance scholarship and used to play in cafes in Portland for tips when I was a teenage.
-I was also an English major, so I'm hope we can have some good conversations about UO's common reading this year, Louise Erdrich's novel The Round House.
+I went to college on a piano performance scholarship and used to play in cafes in Portland for tips when I was a teenager.
+I was also an English major, so I'm hoping we can have some good conversations about UO's common reading this year, Thi Bui's memoir The Best We Could Do.
 I'm a slow reader, so don't worry if you are, too.
 Chances are, we'll both be up late the night before trying to finish reading on time.

 (Professor) Michael (Hames-Garcia)